-Dennis Perkins' attorney files a motion to resign from the case
+Dennis Perkins' attorney files motion to resign from case

 Latest Weather Blog

-Dennis Perkins' attorney files a motion to resign from the case
+Dennis Perkins' attorney files motion to resign from case

 LIVINGSTON - The attorney representing a former Livingston Parish deputy accused of rape and producing child pornography is taking steps to remove himself from the case.